 There are so many online resources for this and some great books too.
 Some of them are:

 There is a problem statement given that explains the input, output formats, and what functionality needs to be satisfied by the program.
 You need to submit the program that accepts the input in the specified format and do something that outputs in a given format, only.

 Now, coming to that “do something” part I mentioned in the above line.

 One needs to think of the algorithmic approach to reach the solution not for just one, but for all and universal inputs.
 By that I mean think about all possible input domains and then form a strategy common to all of them to reach the specified output.
 This needs both logical thinking and a lot of practice.
 Observe the problem statement and compare input and output for some easily thinkable cases.
 Then go for the corner cases that define the problem.

 - The basic rule to stay in the competition is, Practice and practice a lot.

 - Solve problems in linear order on any one of the mentioned websites.

 Here is a link to some beginner level solutions to Hackerearth problems that I wrote in the 2nd year of college, after getting a list of errors for straight 3-4 months.
-Most of them are in C as it was my first programming language and rest in Python3, my present language.
+Most of them are in C as it was my first programming language and the rest are in Python3, my present language.

 - It is possible that there might be an efficient approach to the same question is possible but as I mentioned earlier these are the first thought solutions, which are then optimized by me to clear all test cases.

-It is also a program that evaluates your code with respect to given problem and constraints.
+It is also a program that evaluates your code with respect to given problems and constraints.
 It already has both the input and output files that will be used for testing.
 Now when your program is made to run on those input files, it generates some output files w.r.t your code.
 Now, these are matched with the correct output files, present on the server.
 Based on this, you get a response that whether your solution was correct or not.
-Learn to make the online judge your friend and know the error it is throwing on you.
+Learn to make the online judge your friend and know the error it is throwing at you.
 It will help in debugging the program.